Peugeot 404: 1962

 A new suspension with increased travel and flexibility was added.
 The dashboard was modified and the square air vents were replaced by circular directional vents.
 New reinforced drum brake linings were installed.
 Anti-reflective paint was used for the dashboard.

 Introduction of Commerciale, Break and seven-seat Family estate versions, with tandem coil spring rear suspension in the place of the sedan's single spring arrangement.
 These versions have a balanced spring system to assist in opening the tailgate, different rear light clusters, rear bumper arrangement and the fuel filler cap is no longer hidden behind the rear number plate, but behind a flap in the rear wing.
-These variants are also longer (4590 mm compared to 4445 mm) and heavier (1190 kg compared to 1100 kg) than their saloon equivalents.
+These variants have a 190 mm longer wheelbase and are also longer (4590 mm compared to 4445 mm) and heavier (1190 kg compared to 1100 kg) than their saloon equivalents.
 The Commerciale (U6) is fitted with a 1468 cc engine (XB2), producing 60 hp-metric at 5000 rpm.